World Cup 2022: Olivier Giroud's goal gives France a 2-1 quarterfinal win over England

 Giroud’s goal was the 53rd of his career for France.
 He became the country’s all-time leading goal scorer when he scored against Poland in the Round of 16.
 Giroud famously didn’t score at all despite being France’s starting striker as the team won the 2018 World Cup and he wasn’t set to be a part of the starting lineup in 2022.

-But an injury to Karim Benzema before the tournament opened the door for Giroud to take a starring role again and he’s grabbed it.
-As Kylian Mbappe has grabbed the attention of defenders and fans, Giroud has taken advantage of the opportunities he gets inside the penalty box.
+But an injury to Karim Benzema before the tournament opened the door for Giroud to take a starring role again and he has grabbed it.
+As Kylian Mbappé has commanded the attention of defenders and fans, Giroud has taken advantage of the opportunities he gets inside the penalty box.

 France is the first team since Brazil in 1998 to make it to the semifinals of a World Cup after winning the previous one.
-If France beats Morocco in the semifinals on Wednesday and beats the winner of Croatia and Argentina in the final, it will be the first country to win back-to-back men’s World Cups since Brazil in 1958 and 1962.
+If France beats Morocco in the semifinals on Wednesday and defeats the winner of Croatia and Argentina in the final, it will be the first country to win back-to-back men’s World Cups since Brazil in 1958 and 1962.

+France scored first on an incredible strike from Aurelien Tchouameni.
+He found himself alone outside the penalty box and blistered a shot between Bellingham’s legs that beat Pickford at his right post.